 2001 Joseph Narciza, Borden Ranch-Lodi Alicante Bouschet – While wines made from the purple juiced Alicante Bouschet grape start off black as night and replete with tannin, it is not a wine anyone expects to “age” well beyond five, six years.
 Like, say, the vast majority of Zinfandels and Petite Sirahs, ABs are most enjoyable in bumbling, blustery youth.
 Yet even past its ninth year, this bottling — Joseph’s first Lodi grown bottling, sourced from a relatively young (in 2001) vineyard tended by Kevin Delu — is still fairly jamming in raspberry/blueberry perfumed fruit in the nose and flavor, even if measurably dominated by toasted, sweet oak.
 On the palate, tannins have significantly dropped, leaving the fruit to take on slightly eucalyptic, loamy, and positively old, tack room-like leather qualities.
 Very encouraging — especially for those interested in this singularly wild and wooly grape variety that few growers and consumers outside of Lodi are aware, much less appreciative, of.

-2007 Valhalla, Lodi Old Vine Zinfandel ($18) – It’s hard to say if this is “traditional” or “typical” — what is traditional or typical in wine regions going through as much transition as Lodi? — but it is a pretty straightforward, fruit-forward, jammy-berried scented Zinfandel, very ripe, although not quite raisiny, sweetened by American oak, and on the round, fat, or (shall we say?) flabby side.
-A wine like this, with its undeniably rich, wafting, baked cherry/blueberry pie aromas, is like dessert — and you are either a dessert person, or you are not.
+2007 Valhalla, Lodi Zinfandel ($18) – It’s hard to say if this is “traditional” or “typical” — what is traditional or typical in wine regions going through as much transition as Lodi? — but it is a pretty straightforward, fruit-forward, jammy-berried scented Zinfandel, very ripe, although not quite raisiny, sweetened by aging in American oak, and on the round, buxom side (like Oklahoma!'s Ado Annie, the girl who cain't say no).
+A wine like this, with its undeniably rich, wafting, baked cherry/blueberry pie aromas, is almost like dessert — and you are either a dessert person (like many Zinfandel lovers) or you are not.

 2008 Harney Lane, Lodi Tempranillo ($24) – Mr. Joseph’s stab at one of the Iberian grapes that is starting to distinguish Lodi among other California wine regions is as fine, and almost filigreed, as they come.
-Starting in the nose: a bright, strawberry fresh fruit aroma garnished by sweet mint, a sprinkle of chocolate and whiffs of elegant, smoky oak.
+Starting in the nose: a bright, strawberry fresh Tempranillo fruit aroma garnished by sweet mint, a sprinkle of chocolate and whiffs of elegant, smoky oak.
 On the palate, this skillfully wrought bouquet is manifested in round yet firmly centered sensations, oak and tannin combining to give chewy, tobacco-like feel, the red fruit qualities rising through the finish.
-Joseph’s assessment?
-A little simpler: “tastes like a chocolate brownie to me!”
+Joseph’s own assessment?
+A straightforward, “tastes like a chocolate brownie!”

-NV Wyneland Estates, Lodi Zinsation (by Harmony Wynelands; $18/375 ml.) – During the days prior to Zinfandel’s resurgence as a dark red (rather than a frilly pink) wine, “experts” used to spout nonsense about how “confused” consumers were about what Zinfandel was all about, often blaming medium-sweet “late harvest” style reds like the Zinsation for the apparent lack of interest in the grape.
+Wyneland Estates, Lodi Zinsation (nonvintaged bottling by Harmony Wynelands; $18/375 ml.) – During the days prior to Zinfandel’s resurgence as a dark red (rather than a frilly pink) wine, “experts” used to spout nonsense about how “confused” consumers were about what Zinfandel was all about, often blaming intensely fruited “late harvest” style reds similar to this Zinsation for the apparent lack of interest in the grape.
 How wrong can you be?
-At the Grand Tasting put on by the Zinfandel Advocates & Producers (ZAP) in San Francisco each year, more 7,000 consumers come together to partake in the apparent, overwhelmingly enthusiastic interest in this, the most “American” of American grown grapes.
-Zinfandel produces fine, delicious red wines, whether made into smooth, medium sized wines, huge, powerfully stacked wines, or decadently rich, almost Port-like wines like the Zinsation: 16.8% alcohol, 2.5% residual sugar and all.
-Joseph likes to blend late picked Zinfandels of various ages (hence, nonvintaged) to produce Zinsation; younger vintages infusing bright, lively fruit qualities into the rounder, balanced qualities of older vintages.
-The result is a red wine that is big yet exceptionally smooth, unabashedly lush, and only moderately sweet; dripping in flavors of dried berries and cinnamon stick spices.
-Do you like wine with chocolates like raw cacao, berry liqueur or lavender infused truffles?
+At the Grand Tasting put on by the Zinfandel Advocates & Producers (ZAP) in San Francisco each year, some 7,000 consumers come together to partake in an apparent, overwhelmingly enthusiastic interest in this, the most “American” of American grown grapes.
+Zinfandel produces fine, delicious red wines, whether made into smooth, medium sized wines, huge, powerfully stacked wines, or decadently rich, almost Port-like wines like the Zinsation, which sports 16.8% alcohol and a very perceptible yet balanced 2.5% residual sugar.
+Enjoy this unabashedly fruity style of Zinfandel while you can, because it's a vanishing species.
+To cobble Harmony Wynelands' version together, Joseph likes to blend late picked Zinfandels of various ages (hence, nonvintaged); younger vintages infusing brighter, zestier fruit qualities into the rounder, balanced qualities of older vintages.
+The result is a red wine that is big yet exceptionally smooth, unabashedly lush, and only moderately sweet in the finish; dripping in flavors of dried berries and cinnamon stick spices.
+Do you enjoy wine with, say, chocolates like raw cacao, berry liqueur or lavender infused truffles?
 How about wet, melting hot, walnut specked brownies?
-Hard to find a better match than a wine like Zinsation!
+If so, hard to find a better match than a wine like Zinsation!